Lecythis

+A phylogenetic study published in 2024 by Vargas et al. concluded that Lecythis was polyphyletic.
+The authors proposed leaving the core Ollaria clade in Lecythis, and placing the Poiteau and Chartacea sections of Lecythis in a revived Chytroma, the Pisonis section in a reinstated Pachylecythis, and the Corrugata clade in the new genus Guaiania.

 Species

 Uses

 The nuts of most Lecythis species are edible.
 Lecythis zabucajo is perhaps the most important edible species, but the seeds of L. ollaria and L. pisonis are also used.

 The fruit is coconut-sized, and roundish and woody, with a cap that pops off when it reaches maturity.
 Inside the fruit are anywhere from eight to 40 seeds, which eventually fall from the woody capsule after a period of time.

 The oil extracted from the nuts is tasteless and clear in color.
 In Brazil it is used for making white soap.
 It is also burnt as a light source.
 The wood is used in construction, cabinetry, and the making of tool handles and other wooden items.
 The seeds are shelled, then eaten raw, roasted or boiled.

 Monkey pot

 Monkey pot is a common name for many tropical trees in the genus Lecythis and the fruits produced by these trees, particularly Lecythis ollaria of Brazil and Lecythis zabucajo of northeastern South America.
 The name is said to derive from an old proverb, "a wise old monkey doesn't stick its hand into a pot", referring to the pot-like fruit that hold the seeds, and monkeys' eagerness to obtain the seeds.
-Supposedly young monkey's would stick their paw into an almost ripe fruit and would be unable to get it back out for their paws were filled with nuts, while old monkey's would learn it was better to be patient and pull out the nuts one by one.
+Supposedly, young monkeys would stick their paw into an almost ripe fruit and would be unable to get it back out for their paws were filled with nuts, while old monkeys would learn it was better to be patient and pull out the nuts one by one.